cuprous-au/push-gateway/README.md

 ===

 A [Rust-based](https://rust-lang.org/) push acceptor for caching the Prometheus metrics of local processes, and then making them available for scraping downstream.
-A unix domain socket is  available for other processes to stream out Prometheus metrics.
+A unix domain socket is available for other processes to stream out Prometheus metrics using HTTP.
 Their keys are parsed by the push-gateway and retained in an LRU cache of a fixed size.
-An http endpoint providing a `/metrics` path is available on a configurable port (`9091`) for downstream scraping.
+A TCP http endpoint providing a `/metrics` path is available on a configurable port (`9091`) for downstream scraping.

 By incorporating a fixed size cache for metrics, if a local process is upgraded and no longer supplies that metric then it will naturally disappear.

 The push-gateway is functionally comparable with the [Prometheus Push Gateway](https://github.com/prometheus/pushgateway), but designed for embedded environments like those found in edge computing.
+The HTTP commands and paths have been retained to ease any planned or future migration.

 The size of the cache is fixed to a command-line option.
 By default, the cache will not exceed 10KiB of memory, which enables around 100 labelled metrics to be stored.
 The resident size of the push-gateway is not expected to exceed 5MiB for an ARM 64 bit target.

 With the embedded target in mind, you can also be sure that this push-gateway works extremely well anywhere and can be considered a replacement to the Prometheus Push Gateway.
-The impact of doing this means that the processes wanting to push metrics must do so using a Unix Domain Socket instead of HTTP.
-However, [`socat`](https://man.freebsd.org/cgi/man.cgi?query=socat&sektion=1&manpath=FreeBSD+6.0-RELEASE+and+Ports) can be used to forward http request bodies on to a Unix Domain Socket as a migratory step.
+The impact of doing this means that the processes wanting to push metrics must do so using a Unix Domain Socket instead of TCP.
+However, [`socat`](https://man.freebsd.org/cgi/man.cgi?query=socat&sektion=1&manpath=FreeBSD+6.0-RELEASE+and+Ports) can be used to forward TCP requests on to a Unix Domain Socket as a migratory step.

 Motivation
 ---